TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 35/Job 35.12.md

 ---

-There they cry, but none giveth answer, Because of the pride of evil men.
+There they cry, but none gives answer, because of the pride of evil men.